kleinbottle/swanlotus/content/blogs/the-two-most-important-numbers/the-two-most-important-numbers.md

 ## Starting at the beginning

 I thought I would skirt around the idea of the well-known sets of numbers, but found that each time I tried, I would have to sneak in furtively a paragraph here or a footnote there as explanation.
-So, I have decided to start at the beginning and work my way, the natural numbers, the integers, the rationals, etc., again using intuitively obvious justification rather than a purely mathematical approach.
+So, I have decided to start at the beginning and work my way through the natural numbers, the integers, the rationals, etc., again using intuitively obvious justification rather than a purely mathematical approach.

 ## Counting